 Plants, including those used for food and medicine, were assessed as potential HCVs.
 As mentioned above, berry picking is no longer done on a commercial scale, but it is a culturally important activity for Indigenous peoples.
 Berry patches are maintained at the landscape level via Al-Pac's ecosystem-based management approach to forest management.
-Culturally important plants will be captured on an ongoing basis through engagement and consultation with communities as site-specific cultural values (see <a href="element-ng-l
+Culturally important plants will be captured on an ongoing basis through engagement and consultation with communities as site-specific cultural values (see element 18) but berries were not considered as an HCV here, as they can not be considered a significant source of livelihoods.